 |1 Crore+ students have signed up on EduRev.
 Have you?|

 Q11.
 Gurmit wanted to perform Activity 16.8 using a laser torch.
 Her teacher advised her not to do so.
 Can you explain the basis of the teacher’s advice?

-Answer 11: Laser light is harmful for the human eyes, because its intensity is very high.
+Ans: Laser light is harmful to the human eyes because its intensity is very high.
 It can cause damage to the retina and lead to blindness.
 Hence, it is advisable not to look at a laser beam directly.

 Here, it is given that ∠i + ∠r = 90°

 ⇒ 2∠i = 90°